Daily Tech Navigator

 up to 150VVictron 250/60 (series-string of panels)

 The golden rule: Your panel’s open-circuit voltage (V_OC) multiplied by 1.25 must be less than the controller’s max input voltage.
 On a bright, freezing cold morning, your panels can briefly produce a higher voltage, and you don’t want to fry your controller.
+Background: MPPT vs. PWM and correct sizing.

 Concrete picks: